muttsu-623/test/REPORT.md

 ## Daily

 ### Want to do
+- [ ] Set buttons to toggle rendering state of particles.
 - [ ] Toggle displaying of MCParticle and Reconstructed.
 - [ ] Divide files.

+### 20190117
+* To toggle rendering, the block of Event.cc L896 is important.
+    * Get track list by BeginChildren() method, and set rendering state depending on their element name.
+- [ ] Toggle rendering state of MCParticles.

+### 20190110
-- [ ] Display MCParticles which their parent is top or W.
+- [x] Display MCParticles which their parent is top or W.

 ### 20190109
 - [x] Display jets